SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

 ### Step 4: Solve the Optimization Problem

 This step will look very similar to [the first optimization tutorial](@ref first_opt), except now we have a new cost function.
-Just like in that tutorial we want to define a callback to monitor the solution process.
-However, this time our function returns two things.
+Just like in that tutorial, we want to define a callback to monitor the solution process.
+However, this time, our function returns two things.
 The callback syntax is always `(value being optimized, arguments of loss return)` and thus this time the callback is given `(p, l, sol)`.
 See, returning the solution along with the loss as part of the loss function is useful because we have access to it in the callback to do things like plot the current solution against the data!
 Let's do that in the following way: